 Our neighbors to the north offer spectacular vacation opportunities without the need to cross an ocean.
 Outdoor activities are abundant in Canada, and in most areas, you won’t even have to learn a different language.

 Visit one of the many lakes in Canada, especially Saskatchewan, for the best lake fishing in the world.
 Rent a cabin or pitch a tent in nearly any season, and try your hand at catching over 60 species of fish.
-Once you’ve dined upon you catch, go hiking on a variety of trails to experience the beauty of untouched Canadian wilderness, including thousands of wild Canadian geese, white-tailed deer, bears and moose.
+Once you’ve dined on your catch, go hiking on a variety of trails to experience the beauty of untouched Canadian wilderness, including thousands of wild Canadian geese, white-tailed deer, bears and moose.

 Luxe Travel gets you special benefits at a variety of luxury Canadian properties – fishermen will enjoy the complimentary two-hour Eco Adventure available at the Sonora Resort in Richmond where guests board the Polaris Vessel for a water bound adventure with a knowledgeable local guide.